An accelerated expectation-maximization algorithm for multi-reference alignment: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{ulti}-reference alignment (MRA) is an abstract mathematical model inspired by the problem of \rev{constituting} a 3-D molecular structure using cryo-electron microscopy (cryo-EM).
 The MRA problem entails estimating an image from multiple noisy and rotated copies of itself.
-The \tamirrev{computational} and statistical properties of the MRA problem have been analyzed thoroughly in recent years, {see} \cite{BispectrumInversion, bandeira2020optimal,perry2019sample,b2013multireference,AperiodicMRA,2dMRA,boumal2017heterogeneous, bandeira2020non, bandeira2017estimation, romanov2021multi, abas2021generalized}. \blfootnote{\revv{N. Janco and T. Bendory are with the school of Electrical Engineering, Tel Aviv University, Israel, (e-mail: noamjanco@gmail.com; bendory@tauex.tau.ac.il).
-The research is partially supported by the NSF-BSF award 2019752 and by the Zimin Institute for Engineering Solutions Advancing Better Lives.}}
+The \tamirrev{computational} and statistical properties of the MRA problem have been analyzed thoroughly in recent years, {see} \cite{BispectrumInversion, bandeira2020optimal,perry2019sample,b2013multireference,AperiodicMRA,2dMRA,boumal2017heterogeneous, bandeira2020non, bandeira2017estimation, romanov2021multi, abas2022generalized, bendory2021sparse, ghosh2021multi, bendory2022dihedral, liu2021decompose}. \blfootnote{\revv{N. Janco and T. Bendory are with the school of Electrical Engineering, Tel Aviv University, Israel, (e-mail: noamjanco@gmail.com; bendory@tauex.tau.ac.il).
+The research is partially supported by} the NSF-BSF grant award 2019752, the BSF grant no. 2020159, the ISF grant no. 1924/21, and the Zimin Institute for Engineering Solutions Advancing Better Lives.}

 This paper focuses on the 2-D MRA model.
 Let \(I\) be an image of size \(L \times L\) that we wish to estimate.
 Let \(R_\theta\) be a rotation operator which rotates an image counter-clockwise by an angle \(\theta\).
 The observations are i.i.d. random samples \rev{drawn} from the model: